With QUAD pitch in, India-Japan to tie up for 5G technologies

 In a statement, the Japanese foreign ministry said Suga expressed his intention to promote bilateral cooperation in the fields of security and economy, and to work with India towards achieving a "free and open Indo-Pacific".

 Suga succeeded Shinzo Abe as Japanese prime minister.
-The India-Japan relationship witnessed major expansion under Abe''s leadership.
+The India-Japan relationship witnessed major expansion under Abe's leadership.

-The Japanese foreign ministry said Suga also stated that he would like to promote cooperation with India under multilateral frameworks such as Japan-Australia-India-US coalition.
+The Japanese foreign ministry said Suga also stated that he would like to promote cooperation with India under multilateral frameworks such as the Japan-Australia-India-US coalition.

 It said the two prime ministers affirmed their intention to steadily advance the high-speed rail project.